-Our line is descended from George’s brother, Thomas Sweet (1758 to about 1848) who was grandfather to Alexander Sweet, the author of the article.
-According to Alexander Sweet’s Northern Forester article, Thomas set up in business with his cousin as Sweet, Copland and Co in Glassford Street, Glasgow (see Robertson connection below).
+Moving the history on from the Scottish Gardener and Northern Forester article and exploring further strands of the history reveals that my family line is descended from Thomas Sweet (1758-1847) who was grandfather to Alexander Sweet, the author of the article.
+Thomas was a son of George Sweet who left Sweet Holm to his daughter Jean.
+According to Alexander Sweet’s Scottish Gardener and Northern Forester article, Thomas set up in business with his cousin, William Copland as Sweet, Copland and Co in Glassford Street, Glasgow.
 The Jones’s Directory for Glasgow 1787 has an entry for Thomas Sweet at Bell’s Wynd, Glasgow (now Bell Street):

 “Sweet Thomas, manufacturer, ware room north side Bell’s Wynd”.